mjrichards91/knowledge-base/Mobile/iOS/UnitTesting.md

 ## Start writing tests!

-Close Xcode and reopen the project using the newly generated `name-of-your-project.xcworkspace` file.
+Close Xcode and reopen the project using the newly generated `myProject.xcworkspace` file.

 Update your test file to use Quick and Nimble: